 Bachelor's Degree FAQ

 Branch campus apartments are all located within the center of the city of Florence.
 The apartments arranged by Marist-LdM vary in size, with capacity ranging from 2 to 8 students.
-Students live in doubles and triples and share common spaces and bathrooms while enjoying beautiful views and a central location to the school and major attractions in Florence.
+Students share common spaces and bathrooms while living in doubles and triples.
+Housing is in close proximity to the school, which allows easy access to enjoy beautiful views and major attractions in Florence.
 The apartments are renovated with kitchens and unique living spaces.
 Housing is guaranteed for all four years while in residence at the branch campus.

-The Marist campus in Florence is a city campus.
-Florence is an historic city along the Arno River.
-There are beautiful medieval and renaissance buildings throughout the city and the branch campus housing and academic buildings are settled among the many shops, museums, cafés, and residences that make up Florence.
+Marist College's campus in Florence is a city campus.
+Florence is a historic city located along the Arno River, where you will find beautiful medieval and renaissance buildings.
+Our branch campus housing and academic buildings are settled among the many shops, museums, cafés, and residences that make up Florence

 The residences have laundry machines in every apartment.
-Italians do not generally use dryers (clothes are air-dried on terraces throughout Italy), but they are available nearby in laundromats for special use.
-The residences are wireless internet ready, and the branch campus has a Student Center with computers nearby.
+Italians do not generally use dryers (clothes are air-dried on terraces throughout Italy), but they are available for special use in Laundromats nearby.
+The residences are wireless internet-ready and the branch campus has a Student Center with computers nearby.
 Students will be able to get mobile phones with a local Italian number and many students use IP-based voice software (such as Skype) to stay in close contact with home for free.

 There is a small café in one of the main campus buildings where students can choose to be on a lunch plan for an additional fee.
 The apartments are equipped with kitchens for students to prepare their meals and there are ample cafés and pasticcerie (bakeries) for the students to purchase food.
-Part of orientation you are taught how to shop in the Mercato Centrale (Central Market) and how to cook by an Italian chef.
-Like most European cities, Florence has a wealth of small markets - everything from cheeses and meats to pastries and vegetables.
-Students will find everything to meet their needs in a culturally rich environment.
+As part of orientation, an Italian chef teaches you how to cook and how to shop in the Mercato Centrale (Central Market).
+Like most European cities, Florence has a wealth of small markets - they sell everything from cheeses and meats to pastries and vegetables.
+Students will find everything to meet their needs in a culturally-rich environment.

-The Florence branch campus has a variety of clubs and organizations that are available to all students, and there are dozens of organizations operating in Florence for Americans, where you can be involved in everything from politics to gelato tasting.
+The Florence branch campus has a variety of clubs and organizations that are available to all students.
+There are also dozens of organizations operating in Florence for Americans, where you can be involved in everything from politics to gelato tasting.
 The Marist staff members also organize a number of activities throughout the year for our students, including one day trip and one overnight trip per year.

 There are a select number of student assistant positions in the branch campus office.
 Preference is given to students with work study, but not all work study students will find work in the branch campus.

-Florence is the second most popular study abroad destination in the world for English speaking students (next to London).
-Thousands of American students call this city home every year - and there are hundreds of services, organizations, and even restaurants designed to cater to their needs and tastes.
-Florence is a very manageable, walk-able, and beautiful city in which to live.
+Florence is the second most popular study abroad destination in the world for English speaking students (after London).
+Thousands of American students call this city home every year — and there are hundreds of services, organizations, and even restaurants designed to cater to their every need.
+Florence is a very manageable, walkable, and beautiful city to live in.
 It is incredibly easy to travel to other popular European destinations from Florence as well.

 Yes.
 If you don't already have one, you should apply immediately either at the U.S. passport webpage or your home country’s passport office.